Following your conscience? 2. The COVID problem

 Observations on mindsets

 The use of cell lines initially derived from fetal tissue is fairly widespread in the development of a number of products in our commercial culture, including some cosmetics.
 It would be difficult to find a serious reason to use these other products but it seems that opposition to the vaccines is somewhat selective; there appears to be no similar level of outrage over other products.
-Clearly the vaccine has touched a nerve, doubtless partly because of the publicity given to it and the pressure to accept it.
+[Note: More recent research has shown that at least some of these other products, which proponents of the vaccines have claimed make use of these cell lines without raising any protest, actually do not make use of them. —JAM 10/6/2021] Clearly the vaccine has touched a nerve, doubtless partly because of the publicity given to it and the pressure to accept it.

 Speaking purely personally, I would guess that a good deal of the opposition is bound up with a mindset which reflects the following attitudes: (a) The dominant culture in our society is morally untrustworthy; (b) Those who govern our society are increasingly totalitarian in outlook; (c) The dangers of COVID have been significantly overblown from the first; (d) The public response to COVID has been as bad as or worse in its impact than the disease itself; (e) The Church has failed significantly in her own response to the Pandemic; and (f) The person with this mindset is also sick and tired of having his life orchestrated by those who do not share his values, and who neither respect Christianity as properly understood nor have the best overall interests of Christians at heart.